Finance

 Blog

-What most consumer brands misunderstand about CAC, cash flow, and margins
+What most consumer brands misunderstand about CAC, cash flow, and their margins

 In the race to scale, many consumer brands fall victim to a deceptive sense of success.
 Revenue climbs.
 Social proof surges.
 CAC seems under control.
 And yet, cash tightens, margins compress, and sustainability drifts out of reach.